simonno/Detecting_Malicious_Images_using_Machine_Learning/README.md

-# Detecting_Malicious_Images_using_Machine_Learning
-General description
-The project's goal is to develop, through the Machine Learning tool, a solution to detect malicious image attacks.
-The project consists two main stages:
-  •	The first stage consists of learning Web weaknesses.
-We investigated the XSS and CSRF attacks.
-We developed vulnerable sites to the different types of weaknesses.
-Implements of an attack site and an illustration of the attack of XSS and CSRF attacks.
-  •	The second stage consists of the construction of stenography images, and the identification of stenography images using machine learning.
     The levels to perform this task:
       o	Building dataset of stenography images.
 Choosing CIFAR-10 dataset.
 Consists 50K 32x32 color images in 5 classes, with 10K images per class.
         Select 25K images, and inject 384B malicious JS code to each image.
 Inject code every to the forth bit for each R, G, and B of the every RGB pixel.